Geetha63/MS-Teams-Scripts/UserPolicyAssignment/UserPolicyassignmentReadme.md

                       10-VoiceRoutingPolicy
                       11-TeamsAppPermissionPolicy
                       12-TeamsDailPlan
-- Select one policy from the above list to assign the user.

 # Example
 ![User Policy](https://github.com/SwathiGugulot/Sample/blob/master/userpolisyAssignimage.PNG) \
-In the list of policies ,if you select one policy that will assign to provided user.
+In the list of policies ,Provided Input number 2 to apply TeamsMeetingPolicy to user/users
 # Input
- Provide the UserPricipleName in Input.Csv file.\
+ Keep the UserPricipleName in Input.Csv file.\

- example:- UserPricipleName:'john@blrdev.onmicrosoft.com'
-# Output
+# Expected Output
 The selected policy will assigned to the user.